 13. Create Sample Products

-Sample products are a way to entice customers to get more of your product or service.
+Sample products can entice customers to get more of your product or service.
 If they get a little taste of what it is that you are offering and it happens to be just what they want, they will buy what you are selling.
 The best way to employ this is to visit where your target audience hangs out and set up a table and display your products.
-Make sure that they see the sign that they are sample products hence they are free.
+Make sure that they see the sign that they are sample products and hence they are free.
 Also, you can offer your services for free, give them a little taste.